MIR-MU/reproducible-ml/README.md

-This repository contains the code for the experiments in Section 2 (`word-analogy.ipynb`) and Section 4 (`positional-weighting.ipynb`) of our RASLAN 2020 paperr [“The Art of Reproducible Machine Learning: A Survey of Methodology in Word Vector Experiments”][the-art-of-reproducible-machine-learning].
+This repository contains the code for the experiments in Section 2 (`word-analogy.ipynb`) and Section 4 (`positional-weighting.ipynb`) of our RASLAN 2020 paper [“The Art of Reproducible Machine Learning: A Survey of Methodology in Word Vector Experiments”][the-art-of-reproducible-machine-learning].

  [the-art-of-reproducible-machine-learning]: https://nlp.fi.muni.cz/raslan/raslan20.pdf#page=63